marcospgp/steamworksnt/README.md

 ## Version

 This repo is currently set up for the Steamworks SDK v1.57.
-Keeping it up to date should be simple, as the SDK is kept stable over time.
+Keeping it up to date should be simple, as there seems to be an effort to avoid breaking changes to the SDK.

 ## Setting up